Friends-Of-Noso/nosodatatool/README.md

 ## Cloning repository and compiling project

-Since this project depends on another from the organization [Friend of Noso](https://github.com/Friends-Of-Noso), you need to clone the repository with `--rcurse-submodules`:
+Since this project depends on another from the organization [Friend of Noso](https://github.com/Friends-Of-Noso), you need to clone the repository with `--recurse-submodules`:

 ```console
 $ git clone --recurse-submodules git@github.com:Friends-Of-Noso/nosodatatool.git